denis-stepanov/advent/README.md

 Once the ads are over, AdVent turns the sound back on (not part of this demo).

 AdVent functions by comparing live sound with a database of known ad jingles using open source sound recognition software [Dejavu](https://github.com/denis-stepanov/dejavu).
+Because of Dejavu doing all the heavy lifting, the rest of the code is ridiculously small - AdVent core consists of circa 50 lines of code; the rest being nice-to-have sugar.
 A database of jingles is available as a separate repository [AdVent Database](https://github.com/denis-stepanov/advent-db) and is open for contributions.

 AdVent on a Raspberry Pi controlling a Sony BRAVIA TV-set: